-(2) Mr. Lauer does not receive any compensation for his services as a member of our board of directors.

-(3) Mr. Cakebread earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$25,000 related to his position as chairperson of the audit committee and \$10,000 related to his position as lead independent director.

-(4) Mr. Flanders earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 related to his position as the chairperson of the compensation committee and \$10,000 related to his position as a member of the audit committee.

-(5) Mr. Goldberg earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$2,500 related to his position as a member of the nominating and corporate governance committee.

-(6) Mr. Higby earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$5,000 related to his position as a member of the compensation committee and \$2,500 related to his position as a member of the nominating and corporate governance committee.

-(7) Mr. Livingston earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$10,000 related to his position as a member of the audit committee.

-(8) Mr. Oliver earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$7,500 related to his position as chairperson of the nominating and corporate governance committee.
+- (FASB ASC Topic 718).
+Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 5 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011. - Mr. Lauer does not receive any compensation for his services as a member of our board of directors. - (3) Mr. Cakebread earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 related to his position as chairperson of the audit committee, \$5,000 related to his position as a member of the audit committee and \$5,000 related to his position as lead independent director. - (4) Mr. Flanders earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 related to his position as the chairperson of the compensation committee and \$10,000 related to his position as a member of the audit committee. - (5) Mr. Goldberg earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$15,625 related to his position as chairperson of the audit committee and \$2,500 related to his position as a member of the nominating and corporate governance committee. - (6) Mr. Higby earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$5,000 related to his position as a member of the compensation committee and \$2,500 related to his position as a member of the nominating and corporate governance committee. - (7) Mr. Livingston earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 related to his position as lead independent director and \$6,250 related to his position as a member of the audit committee. - (8) Mr. Oliver earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$7,500 related to his position as chairperson of the nominating and corporate governance committee.